Mockapapella/Dynamic-Resume-Generator/README.md

 ## Note

 The script expects all top-level sections in `resume.json` to be present, even if empty.
+For reference:
+- See `resume_generator/schemas.py` for the complete structure and validation rules
-See `demo.json` for the expected structure.
+- See `demo.json` for a working example that's validated by our test suite